 If you are of average build, you can expect a kilt being around a third of your height to fit.

 Being 176 cm = 69", a third is 23".
 23" is for me the perfect length = mid/upper knee cap.
-Preferring my kilts to be on top of my knees, I order them 22.5".
+To be sure my kilts are at the top of my knees, I order them 22.5" or 22", if half-inch increments are not a possibility.

-YOUR HEIGHT
+5. YOUR HEIGHT

 Not all vendors will ask.
 You are supposed to give your height in feet and inches.
 It is just to give an impression, whether the length you have ordered seems correct.
 Varying by 2.54 cm it is not a very precise indicator, but if you order your kilt 20” (51 cm) short and your height is 6’9” (206 cm) you